 'Living, Loving, Learning Together'

 Welcome to Year Two's class page, here you will find all the information you need for your child's learning.
 This year the children will be taught by Miss Dobson.
-The children are also supported in their learning by Miss Randa.
-The children are all settling into Year Two well and working hard!
-You can also head over to our 'Curriculum' page to see more about what we are learning this year!
+The children are also supported in their learning by Miss Randa on a Monday and Thursday.

-This half term PE will be taught on a Tuesday, and next half term PE will be on a Wednesday.
+This half term PE will be taught on a Thursday.
 Please ensure your child comes into school in their full PE kit.
 PE kits can be purchased from the office.
 It is vital for health and safety reasons that the children have the correct PE kit and pumps.

-Reading is a very important aspect of learning, so we actively encourage children to read every night.
-It is important that your child has their book bag every day so they are able to take home their reading record and reading book.
-The children will be listened to several times a week by different members of staff and therefore need their book bags in every day.
+Reading plays a vital role in your child's learning, and we encourage children to read at home every night.
+Please ensure your child brings their book bag to school each day, as this allows them to take home their reading book and reading record.
+Books are changed every Thursday, and children will be heard reading several times a week by different members of staff — so having their book bag in school daily is essential

 Homework will be given out on Fridays and should be handed in by the following Friday.
 We encourage children to complete their homework, as it reinforces what they have learned in school and supports their ongoing progress.
 A positive work ethos makes all the difference to your child's learning, so your support from home is welcomed and encouraged.